SukkaW/OpenCore-Document-zh_Hans/source/11-uefi.md

 **Type**: `plist dict`
 **Failsafe**: None
 **Description**: Apply individual firmware quirks described in [Quirks Properties]() section below.

+### `ReservedMemory`

+**Type**: `plist array`
+**Description**: Designed to be filled with `plist dict` values, describing memory areas exquisite to particular firmware and hardware functioning, which should not be used by the operating system.
+An example of such memory region could be second 256 MB corrupted by Intel HD 3000 or an area with faulty RAM.

 ## 11.7 APFS Properties